clockuru/cse15l-lab-reports/lab3.md

 ## Part 1 - Bugs
 The bug I have chosen is ArrayExamples' implementation of reverseInPlace, which causes it to "mirror" half of the array instead of properly reversing it.<br/>
-1. The failure-inducing input that I found for this method was:<br/>
+1. The failure-inducing input that I found for this method was:
 ```

 ```